ysmood/jdb/readme.md

 This project aims to create a flexible database without any weird syntax or rules.
 Just few APIs will make everything work smoothly.
-It is an append-only in-memory database.
+JDB is an append-only, in-memory, non-block IO database.

-It uses json to decrease javascript commands.
+It uses json to decrease database file size, which means after all javascript commands are executed, they will become a single json object.

 # Features